civol/HDLRuby/README.md

 #### Shared signals

-Like any other process, It is not possible for several sequencers to write to the same signal.
+Like any other process, several sequencers can't write to the same signal.
 This is because there would be race competition that may destroy physically the device if such operations were authorized.
 In standard RTL design, this limitation is overcome by implementing three-state buses, multiplexers, and arbiters.
 However, HDLRuby sequencers support another kind of signal called the *shared signals* that abstract the implementation details for avoiding race competition.

 The shared signals are declared like the other kind of signals from their type.
 The syntax is the following: